gui88Abreu/envcanlib/README.md

         path : string, optional

-            Path to be stored the data in the machine.
+            Path to store the data in the machine.
 The default directory is the root directory.

         dataFormat: string, optional